The Ultimate One Day in Marbella Guide By a Local

 Caught by the rain?
 It barely rains in Marbella, but if it does, check out my article on the best things to do in Marbella on a rainy day.

 Do you have any questions?
 Drop them below or join my Facebook group.
-It’s the perfect place to connect with me and other travellers.
+It’s the perfect place to connect with other travellers and me.

 Enjoy your trip to Marbella!